ingadhoc/project/project_ux/README.rst

 Several improvements to project:

 #.
 Change default behavior when click on the project card in the kanban view, now will go to the project form view instead of the project task kanban view.
 #.
-Add a boolean toggle button called "Don´t send stage email" that gives the user the chance to avioid sending the email if the stage has an automatic template set.
-After the stage changes, this valure returns to false.
+Add a boolean toggle button called "Don´t send stage email" that gives the user the chance to avoid sending the email if the stage has an automatic template set.
+After the stage changes, this value returns to false if the stage has an email template.
 #.
 Add a button "i" in the card kanban view that links directly to the proyect updates.
 #.
+Adds:
-Adds 3 new filters: "Is Task", "Is Sub-Task" & "Parent-Task".
+   - 2 new filters: "Is Task"& "Is Sub-Task"
+   - 1 new agroupation: "Parent-Task"
+#.
+Re-incorporates the wizard that allows to select an existing task to be converted as a sub-task in the sub-task tab (in the migration to 17, when you press on "Add line" in the sub-task tab, you could only create new sub-tasks, not convert the existing tasks to sub-tasks)

 Installation
 ============